Facilities & resources

 Leads: Susan Ring, Alix Groom, Matt Goodwin

-A major focus of IEU activities is the integration of omic measures (genomic, epigenomic, transcriptomic and metabolomic) into epidemiological investigations.
+A major focus of MRC IEU activities is the integration of omic measures (genomic, epigenomic, transcriptomic and metabolomic) into epidemiological investigations.
 To support this we have established facilities and services to reliably and efficiently generate and handle the large data sets that we use.
-The IEU is supported by three complementary core facilities.
+The MRC IEU is supported by two complementary core facilities.

 Analysis of biological samples from population-based studies is supported by the Core Biobanking Facility.
 We currently curate over a million biological samples from a variety of population based cohorts and this will be extended to offer provision to other cohort studies (eg the Born in Bradford Study, see Programme 5) to our laboratories.
 The efficient management and effective integration of biobanking activities will be fundamental to the success of the scientific programmes.